 Intensives are week-long, single topic, "deep dive" courses with smaller groups of students where we have the opportunity to explore topics that are not offered in our regular schedule of classes.
-At Realms HS we end each trimester one week early and use that week to launch into Intensives.
-These classes typically yield 0.25 elective credit and require strong participation and the completion of any related assignments.
+Twice per year, we press "pause" on our "normal" classes for a week and launch into Intensives.
+Participation in Intensives is tracked as part of student's crew grade, and full participation in both Intensives weeks yield and additional 0.25 elective credit.
 Classes are taught by both Realms staff members and other community experts.
 Here are JUST SOME of the Intensive courses we have offered so far - more are developed every year!

-Health & Wellness Fermentation Science Water Sports, CPR, and Water Safety Jam Band Rubbish Renewed Archery Aviation Culinary Mountain Biking Snow Sports & Survival Rock Climbing Cinema Trails & Trail Conservation Game Night Sound Pesign One-Act Plays
+Health & Wellness Fermentation Science Water Sports, CPR, and Water Safety Jam Band Rubbish Renewed Archery Culinary Aviation Snow Sports & Survival Mountain Biking Rock Climbing Cinema Game Night Trails & Trail Conservation One-Act Plays Sound Pesign